DV

 Strategy & risk

-SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VOO tracks S&P 500 Index with a large cap approach.
-Beta is 1.19 for SCHG and 1.0 for VOO, indicating VOO is less volatile relative to the market.
+SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index, while VOO tracks S&P 500 Index with a large cap approach.
+Beta is 1.21 for SCHG and 1.0 for VOO, making VOO the less volatile of the two by this measure.

 VOO beta1.0